datacarpentry/python-socialsci/_episodes/13-matplotlib.md

 We are using these to create a pandas Series of values.

 A bar chart only needs a single set of values.
 Each 'bar' represents the value from the Series of values.
 A pandas Series (and a DataFrame) have a method called 'plot'.
-We only need to to tell plot what kind of graph we want.
+We only need to tell plot what kind of graph we want.

 The 'x' axis represents the index values of the Series